datacarpentry/python-socialsci/episodes/03-control-structures.md

 > ## Exercise
 >
-> In example8 the split method is used to break the longString variable down into a list of individual words which are then iterated through.
+> In example8 the split method is used to break the `longString` variable down into a list of individual words which are then iterated through.
 >
-> Suppose that we have a string containing a set of 4 different values seperated by ','  like this;
+> Suppose that we have a string containing a set of 4 different values separated by ','  like this;
 >
 > ~~~
 > variablelist = "01/01/2010,34.5,Yellow,True"
 > ~~~
 > {: .language-python}
 >
-> Research the `split()` method and then rewrite example 8 so that it prints the 4 components of variablelist
+> Research the `split()` method and then rewrite example 8 so that it prints the 4 components of `variablelist`
 >
 > > ## Solution
 > >